Charles H. Parrish

-Charles Henry Parrish (April 18, 1859 – May 8, 1931) was a minister and educator in Lexington and Louisville, Kentucky.
+Charles Henry Parrish (April 18, 1859 – May 8, 1931) was an American minister and educator in Lexington and Louisville, Kentucky.
 He was the pastor at Calvary Baptist Church in Louisville from 1886 until his death in 1931.
 He was a professor and officer at Simmons College, and then served as the president of the Eckstein Institute from 1890 to 1912 and then of Simmons College from 1918 to 1931.
 His wife, Mary Virginia Cook Parrish and son, Charles H. Parrish Jr., were also noted educators.

 Early life

 Parrish was born a slave in Lexington, Kentucky on April 18, 1859.
 His parents, Hiram and Harriet Parrish, belonged to Jeff Barr and Beverly Hicks.
 Hiram was a teamster and a deacon at Lexington's First Baptist Church led by London Ferrill, and Harriet was a seamstress.
 His father died on March 11, 1877, and his mother died on July 22, 1879.
 He also had a sister who was born in about 1867 who died in June 1880.
 As a child, Parrish attended Sunday school, and after emancipation, the public school in Lexington.
 In 1874 he left school to work as a porter at the dry goods store of John O. Hodges.
 In about 1880, he left the company to work for Cassell Price & Company until September.